elucian/bee/syntax/inference.md

 ## Type inference

-Type inference is a logical deduction of type from constant literals.
+Type inference is a logical deduction of data type from constant literals.

 **bookmarks**
 * [Default](#Default)